-After tougher sentencing guidelines for gross negligence manslaughter were introduced on November 1st, the message for businesses is clear; sit up and take note of the risks within your business and put effective solutions in place to prevent the worst from happening.
+After tougher sentencing guidelines for gross negligence manslaughter were introduced in November 2018, the message for businesses is clear; sit up and take note of the risks within your business and put effective solutions in place to prevent the worst from happening.

 Although the highest sentences will apply to those with ‘blatant disregard to risk of death’, the terms for medium culpability cases have also increased, meaning business owners must review their health and safety policies and ensure every worker is protected from illness or injury.

 From warehouses and factories to regular office spaces, every business has risks which, in the very worst cases, could lead to up 18 years in prison for the person in charge if an employee were to have an accident.
 Here, Risk Advisor at Cowens, Simon Fabian, gives his advice on the new rulings and how to ensure your health and safety is up to scratch.

 “Health and safety has long been a buzz topic but these new sentencing guidelines mean that business owners do need to think proactively when it comes to compliance.
 Procedures may be in place, signs may be up and staff may be briefed, but it is essential that senior members of the business lead by example when it comes to duty of care.

 The new sentence lengths are categorised by level of culpability in the case of a fatality and it is important to note that they can still apply if the event was a unique lapse in otherwise good health and safety standards.
 And it’s not only CEOs who can be sentenced – directors, health and safety managers and other members of staff can now be convicted under these guidelines.